mcmonkeyprojects/Sentinel/README.md

 - Ender Pearls (Causes the target to get flung into the air!)
 - Skulls (Dangerous wither skull explosions!)
 - CrackShot guns!

-### Useful Things To Know

-- Respawning can be set to "-1" to cause the NPC to delete itself on death, or "0" to prevent respawn.
-- Sentinels will guard a point or path if either is set using the command "`/npc path`".
-This means they will still within their chaserange of that point or path, and return to it when out of combat.
-- To make a ghast or blaze fire fireballs, give them a blazerod!
-- Damage value for a Sentinel NPC can be set to "-1" to auto-calculate from held item (otherwise, it will used as a raw HP damage amount).
-- Armor value can be set to "-1" to auto-calculate from equipped armor (otherwise, set a value between 0.0 and 1.0 to indicate how much of any damage will be blocked).

 ### Integrating Your Plugin With Sentinel